-An accountant plays a very crucial role in an organization, regardless if it is a multinational company or a domestic one.
+An accountant plays a very crucial role in an organization, regardless of whether it is a multinational company or a small, domestic one.
 The inflow and outflow of the company’s money are closely monitored by the accountant, who also makes sure that all financial transactions are legal, correct, and that they went through the proper channels.
 They work closely with bookkeepers to ensure that the company financial statements are in order.

 It is common to find people who are neither an accountant nor an auditor to be confused between what an auditor and what an accountant are.
 Indeed, the two professions share a lot of similarities, but they both also come with several differences.
 Let us discuss some of these points in the following paragraphs.